DDM-Lab/janus/README.md

 data with them.
 Always shut them down again when you are done using them.
 This both reduces the opportunities for malefactors to attack Janus and minimizes any unnecessary drain of Janus’s resources.

-And please run them as an ordinary user, likely either as `ddmlab` or as yourself.
+And please run them as an ordinary user, usually as yourself.
 But **never** as root.

-If your files and directories are owned by you and you are running your experiment as yourself all should be well.
-But if you are running it as `ddmlab` you may need to ensure they they have the group `ddmlab` and are group writable, as experiments frequently need to write files to record participant behavior.
-See the preceding section for how to do this.
-And, again, if this may be useful if you want to simplify matters for sharing the authorship of code with other members of the group.
+Typically your files and directories willowned by you and you are running your experiment as yourself.

+Normally a transient experiment will have a shell script able to start it.
+When you are testing simply running that script is probably sufficient.
+But when you deploy an experiment you may want to ensure that it is not stopped when you log out.
+This is easily done with the [`nohup` command](https://manpages.ubuntu.com/manpages/trusty/man1/nohup.1.html).
+If the script that starts your experiment is called `run.sh` you can do something like

+    nohup ./run.sh &

+which will run your experiment in the background, and ignore you logging out.
+It will print a process id which you can use to kill it with the [Unix `kill` command](https://manpages.ubuntu.com/manpages/focal/en/man1/kill.1.html) when you are done with it, or if you need to restart it.

+If you lose track of the process id you can easily rediscover it using `pgrep -a` with a suitable string to identify it.
+For example, if you are using `flask` you might do something like

+    pgrep -a flask

+In this case be sure to look at the output carefully and pick the process id corresponding to *your* experiment and not someone else’s.

 ### Shared waiting room